haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-protein-glycan/index.md

 * `pdbs`: Contains the pre-processed PDB files
 * `plots`: Contains pre-generated html plots for the various scenarios in this tutorial
 * `restraints`: Contains the interface information and the correspond restraint files for HADDOCK
-* `runs`: Contains pre-calculated (partial) run results for the various scenarios in this tutorial
+* `runs`: Contains pre-calculated run results for the various scenarios in this tutorial
-* `scripts`: Contains a variety of scripts used in this tutorial

 <hr>